-4 Ways Stretching Every Day Can Benefit Your Mind and Body
+4 Ways Stretching Regularly Can Benefit Your Health

-From an early age, you've probably been reminded to stretch after workouts.
-Although stretching then is certainly important, it isn't strictly for preventing pulled muscles.
-In fact, a regular stretching routine can lead to many total health benefits.
+Stretching is an activity that some might just reserve for after a tough workout or after you pull a muscle.
+But you shouldn't wait until you get sweaty or have an injury.
+A regular stretching routine can lead to a handful of health benefits.
 “Stretching can help minimize aches and pains, improve posture, and create more enjoyable movement experiences, both in the gym and in activities of everyday life,” says Jessica Matthews, D.B.H., M.S., NBC-HWC, assistant professor of kinesiology and integrative wellness at Point Loma Nazarene University in San Diego, California, and author of Stretching to Stay Young ($10.89, Amazon).

-If stretching isn't currently an activity you make time for, these total-body health benefits may persuade you to start.
+If stretching isn't currently an activity, you make time for it.
+These total-body health benefits may persuade you to start.
 Here are four reasons you should stretch more often, plus expert tips for incorporating it into your day-to-day routine.

 1. It Reduces Aches and Pains

 If your back and shoulders ache from sitting at a desk all day, take note: Research indicates a regular stretching routine may actually lessen the pain you feel.
 When you move in and out of a stretch, your blood flow increases and lubricates your muscles and joints, which allows you to bend, extend, lift, and twist more fluidly.
 Stretching also realigns your joints into the proper position, acting as a giant body reset.
 This means reducing pain due to pulled muscles, tendons, and ligaments from being out of line.
 “Stretching helps improve circulation.
 You’ll also see improved posture, helping reduce aches and pains," says Laura McDonald, ACE-certified personal, group trainer, and holistic health coach.